The Lesser Antilles Aboard the Sea Cloud: Feb 28—Mar 08, 2018

 Finally, this departure offers what we think is the finest means to experience a comprehensive trip to the Eastern Caribbean.
 Unlike land-based itineraries that require numerous hotel changes and unreliable inter-island flights, our ship-based program eliminates accommodation changes while providing comfort and ease throughout our travels.

-All nights (except the first night) and meals aboard the Sea Cloud; superior accommodations and cuisine; inter-island cruising; daily shore excursions involve mostly easy walks along roads; mild conditions with warm temperatures expected; rain possible.
+All nights and meals aboard the Sea Cloud; superior accommodations and cuisine; inter-island cruising; daily shore excursions involving mostly easy walks along roads; mild conditions with warm temperatures expected; rain possible.